buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 > - Doc... we just need a little bit of plutonium.

-- Oh, I'm sure that in 1985, plutonium is available in every corner drugstore, but in 1955, it's a little hard to come by!
+- Oh, I' \*\*m sure that in 1985, plutonium is available in every corner drugstore, but in 1955, it' \*\*s a little hard to come by!
 (Back to the Future, Film 1985)

 ### Selling Treasures

-In the dungeons you'll explore, you'll have ample opportunities to find treasures, equipment, weapons, armor, and more.
+In the dungeons you' \*\*ll explore, you' \*\*ll have ample opportunities to find treasures, equipment, weapons, armor, and more.
 Usually, you can sell treasures and trinkets when you reach a town or other settlement, provided you can find buyers and merchants interested in your loot.

 **Weapons, Armor, and Other Equipment **